The Inward Investment and International Taxation Review: Mexico

 Mergers between Mexican corporations can be carried out under tax-free circumstances if certain requirements are met, which consist of having business continuity over the activities of the merged entities with some exceptions; filing certain notifications to the tax authorities after the operation takes place; and ensuring compliance with the residual tax obligations for the entities that may have ceased to exist in the event.

-Similarly, a tax-neutral demerger or spin-off of a Mexican corporation may be carried out to the extent that the shareholders in the new and spun-off entities remain the same for three years (one year prior to and two years following the transaction) and comply with residual tax obligations for a demerger entity in the event that it disappears after the transaction; and if the transaction is duly notified to the tax authorities.
+Similarly, a tax-neutral demerger or spin-off of a Mexican corporation may be carried out to the extent that the shareholders in the new and spun-off entities remain the same for three years (one year prior to and two years following the transaction), comply with residual tax obligations for a demerger entity in the event that it disappears after the transaction and if the transaction is duly notified to the tax authorities.

 A test on the monetary assets position also needs to be done.
 In cases where any of the entities' monetary assets result in more than 51 per cent of its total assets, a capital redemption may need to be recognised over the demerged entity and the tax-free treatment may be partially or totally lost.